CAMERA GEAR & TOOLS

 Starting, building and running a business is time-consuming.
-It takes a lot effort to find clients and carry out assignments, choosing camera gear, read books to improve your technical skills in photography and entrepreneurship.
+It takes a lot of effort to find clients and carry out assignments, choosing camera gear, reading books to improve your technical skills in photography and entrepreneurship.

 I learned what to use by trial and error or discovered it by reading the internet.
-It’s not necessary for you to reinvented the wheel.
+It’s not necessary for you to reinvent the wheel.
 Therefore I’ve created this page.
 You will find all the tools and equipment I use, as well as books and courses that I recommend to grow your knowledge.
-I am running a photography business for ten years now.
+I 've been running my home staging and real estate photography business for 11 years now.
 I can imagine that your funds are not sufficient for top-of-the-line gear when you are just starting out.
 So I have included great cameras and lenses in case you are on a budget.

 Camera: body and lenses

 The big names in photography equipment are Canon and Nikon.
 A few years ago, Sony acquired Minolta, establishing a position within the professional photography market.

 My first camera was a sixth-hand analog model Minolta.
 A couple of years later, I bought an analog Canon (yes, I am that old).
 When Canon released the first affordable DSLR back in 2003 - the EOS 300D - I switched to digital photography.
 In 2015 I upgraded my gear to full frame, and I was considering Nikon, but again, I deliberately chose Canon.